 Why else would he fight wild beasts?
 Why would he be in danger “every hour?”
 Why else would he “die to himself daily?”
 He daily tames his body so that it enables him to fully serve God and others.

 “Dear Father, How precious is Your Name, Your will!
 Lord, I have often gone astray seeking my way, my time, my preferences.
 Please forgive me for hindering your purposes through my life in Christ’s name.
 I don’t want to live by my own strength or even for my own purposes.
 My will is to do your will.
 My heart is to please You alone.
 I die to myself and present myself alive to do your will as you please.
 Only empower me with your love and power that I might minister to others around me as Christ would.
 In Christ’s Name I pray, Amen.”

 For the second argument for the resurrection Explaining the Resurrection (15:35-49)

 Most of BFF articles such as this one is nicely formatted for printing.
 This article also has a Powerpoint.
-Check out the great number of articles on the BFF Biblical Training DVDs all for one low cost.
+Check out the great number of articles on the BFF Biblical Training Libraries all for one low cost.